 VO2 Max.
-You get an extended stimuli of your aerobic system at an intensity close to or at your maximal oxygen consumption.
-The initial two minutes activates your aerobic system, so it performs close to maximum.
+You get extended stimuli of your aerobic system at an intensity close to or at your maximal oxygen consumption.
+The initial two minutes activate your aerobic system, which performs close to maximum.
 When you reduce your intensity to threshold power, you’ll be able to continue at maximal oxygen consumption without accumulating too much lactic acid.

-By pushing the highest power outputs at the beginning of the interval, you’ll have a good feeling that you can actually complete this interval as scheduled.
+By pushing the highest power outputs at the beginning of the interval, you’ll have a good feeling that you can complete this interval as scheduled.

 This knowledge gives you an advantage when you plan your training session.
-Instead of calculating your VO2 max as a percentage of your threshold power (or the opposite), you will base your decisions on your actual fitness at those intensities representing different physiological skills.
+Instead of calculating your VO2 max as a percentage of your functional threshold power (or the opposite), you will base your decisions on your actual aerobic fitness at those intensities representing different physiological skills.
 So you end up with a bespoke training session that is perfect for you.

 VO2 max power (five-minute maximum watts)

-Threshold power (30-minute maximum watts)
+Functional threshold power (30-minute maximum watts)

-If you haven’t performed these tests recently (<2 months), then it makes sense to tackle them again.
+If you haven’t performed these tests recently (<2 months), it makes sense to tackle them again.
 If you’ve never tried these five and 30-minute performance tests before, you can read more about them here.

 No power meter?
-Here is what you should do…
+Here is what you should do to improve VO2 max :

 What to do after the VO2 max session